Yazan-Abdalmutee/Arabic-Handwritten-Characters-Recognition/README.md

 * **Utilization of Pre-trained Models:** Integration of pre-trained CNN models, fine-tuning them on the AHCR dataset to leverage transfer learning.

+## Features Implemented

+The repository includes the following features:

+- **CNN Model Tuning:** Optimization of CNN architectures tailored for AHCR.
+- **Model Training and Evaluation:** Training and assessing model performance on AHCR dataset.
+- **Usage of Public CNN Models:** Exploration of established CNN architectures adapted for AHCR.
+- **Transfer Learning:** Application of transfer learning techniques using pre-trained models for AHCR.